microsoft/Mastering-the-Marketplace/partner-center/index.md

 <a target="_blank" href="https://youtu.be/67E7LPL_aic">Video</a> | [PDF](../saas/pdfs/03.2-Publishing-Private-SaaS-Plan.pdf)

 This brief video builds upon what you learned in, “[Publishing a SaaS Offer](#publishing-a-saas-offer).”
 It presents the concepts of using private plans and then shows how to do so inside Partner Center.

+### Migrating Listings to SaaS Offers

+<a target="_blank" href="https://youtu.be/dnZnRiw3v6c">Video</a>

+You may have started your online presence in the commercial marketplace with a simple listing to advertise your services.
+This does not, however, create a transactable offer that can be sold through the marketplace.
+This video shows how to convert your existing listing into a fully transactable SaaS Offer.

 ### Configuring a Virtual Machine Offer in Partner Center – Demo